South Korea complains to WTO over China's response to anti-missile system - minister

 "We have notified the WTO that China may be in violation of some trade agreements," Trade Minister Joo Hyung-hwan told parliament in response to questions about China's reaction to the deployment of the Terminal High Altitude Area Defense (THAAD) system in South Korea.

-Joo said the complaint was made last week after China imposed restrictions on South Korean companies in the tourism and distribution sectors.
+Joo said the issue was raised with the WTO's Council for Trade in Services on Friday after China imposed restrictions on South Korean companies in the tourism and distribution sectors.

+A trade ministry official, who asked not to be identified because of the sensitivity of the matter, said the complaint could not be categorised as legal action but was rather a request for the WTO to look into whether China was upholding trade agreements fairly.

+In Beijing, Chinese Foreign Ministry spokeswoman Hua Chunying did not comment directly on the WTO complaint.

 South Korea and the United States say the sole purpose of the THAAD system is to guard against missile launches from North Korea but China has been infuriated by its deployment, saying that its powerful radar could penetrate into its territory.